Body

 Cultivating openness by practicing connection

-The meeting of mind and consciousness
+The meeting of consciousness and mind

 Cultivating emptiness by practicing investigation

-The meeting of soul and consciousness
+The meeting of cosmos and mind

 Cultivating emptiness by practicing expression